bartbart2003/LibreAnswer/CONTRIBUTING.md

 Remember to read the **LibreAnswer contributing guidelines** section in this file.
 ### I can't program, but I still want to help
 You can:
+ - create question packs.
+You can read how to do it on the wiki on GitHub.
  - help translating LibreAnswer, for example by adding support for your native language or improving existing translations.
 I recommend using the POEdit tool.
- - Search for bugs and report them using "Issues" tab on GitHub.
+ - search for bugs and report them using the "Issues" tab on GitHub.
- - Help documenting this project.
+ - help documenting this project.
- - Comment on issues and pull requests.
+ - comment on issues and pull requests.

 ## LibreAnswer contributing guidelines
 - Please follow **camelCase** naming convention